 Once you have managed to get rid of the mold, provided you have finished any antifungal medications you have been prescribed, you should see a drastic reduction in allergy-like symptoms.

-Serious mold-related illnesses almost always start with allergy-like symptoms, but these symptoms can get worse rapidly.
+Serious mold-related illnesses almost always start with allergy-like symptoms, which can worsen rapidly.
 Allergies will come and go depending on whether or not you are near the mold, while mold sickness will persist even when you have left the environment.

 Above all, it must be stressed that you can not diagnose yourself with mold sickness or mold allergies.
 Only a doctor can do that.
-A doctor, specifically an immunologist, will be able to determine best whether you are looking at an allergy or a disease.
+A doctor, specifically an immunologist, can best determine whether you are looking at an allergy or a disease.

 If you suspect that you have a mold disease, you should see your doctor immediately.